yuwils/Wordpress-RSS-Discord-Bot/README.md

 # RSS-Discord-Bot

-A Discord bot that scrapes Wordpress RSS Feeds and posts notifications and links in a Discord channel if the Wordpress site has been updated.
+A Discord bot that scrapes Wordpress RSS Feeds and posts notifications and a direct link to Wordpress in a designated Discord channel if the Wordpress site has been updated.

 Inputs: